Firefly Solar

 BC Hydro Solar Rebate

 BC Hydro currently offers solar and battery storage rebates.
-Confirm current values at /resources/incentives.
+Confirm current values at our incentives and rebate tracker.
 A good BC installer knows the current program state.

 What are the local solar incentive options in BC?